antoinelutti/QUIQI/README.md

 The provided material contains the matlab scripts required for data analysis.
 The main function is RunQUIQI.m.
 In the SPM folder, spm_spm.m and spm_est_non_sphericity.m are SPM12 files (version 7771) that were edited to provide the Free Energy estimates from the ReML computation as an output.
 These files are not a requirement for the analyses but may be used when change in Free Energy need to be considered.
 Also, note that the provided spm_spm.m script also contains an optional call to spm_reml_sc to enforce positive hyper-parameter estimates.

 ## REQUIREMENTS
 A running version of Matlab (https://ch.mathworks.com/products/matlab.html) and SPM (https://www.fil.ion.ucl.ac.uk/spm/) are pre-requisites for running these analyses.
-This package may be run on the publicly available data () or on data provided by the user.
+This package may be run on the publicly available data (doi: 10.5281/zenodo.4647081) or on data provided by the user.
 ## INSTALLATION
 - Download the provided package and set the directory locations in GetParams.m according to your installation
 - In matlab, set the paths to your SPM installation and to the folder that contains the provided package.